PoojaKabadi/PoojaKabadi/README.md

 ### About Me

-Business Intelligence Engineer with 5+ years of experience building scalable analytics solutions and automated reporting pipelines.
+Data Scientist with 5+ years of experience building scalable analytics solutions and automated reporting pipelines.
 Skilled in SQL, Python, Tableau, AWS, and Snowflake.
 Expert in translating complex data into executive-ready insights and designing metrics frameworks and self-service dashboards to drive data-driven decisions